 Vaccinating Sonoma County

 Coronavirus vaccines are now being distributed in Sonoma County.
-Vaccines, which are administered in two doses, are being given according to the county's distribution plan, with healthcare workers and first responders being inoculated first, followed by vulnerable populations.
+Vaccines, many of which are administered in two doses, are being given according to the county's distribution plan, with healthcare workers and first responders being inoculated first, followed by vulnerable populations.
 For more information, see the county's timeline here.
 Below is a look at the county’s current progress on vaccinations.
-The numbers reflect total numbers of shots administered, as the county does not provide data on how many people have been given their second shots.

-These numbers are updated daily from county reports.
+These numbers are updated daily from the state tracking system.

 Individuals who are eligible to be vaccinated should first contact their health-care provider or primary care physician for information on how they can receive a vaccine or to make an appointment